 The Loan Agreement also contains customary indemnification obligations and customary events of default, including, among other things, our failure to fulfill certain obligations under the Loan Agreement and the occurrence of a material adverse change which is defined as a material adverse change in our business, operations, or condition (financial or otherwise), a material impairment of the prospect of repayment of any portion of the loan, or a material impairment in the perfection or priority of lender's lien in the collateral or in the value of such collateral.
 In the event of default by us under the Loan Agreement, the lender would be entitled to exercise its remedies thereunder, including the right to accelerate the debt, upon which we may be required to repay all amounts then outstanding under the Loan Agreement.
-As a result, the term loan was classified as a current liability on our balance sheet as of March 31, 2023 and December 31, 2022 due to recurring losses, liquidity concerns and a subjective acceleration clause in the Loan Agreement.
+As a result, the term loan was classified as a current liability on our balance sheet as of September 30, 2023 and December 31, 2022 due to the timing of repayment obligations and due to recurring losses, liquidity concerns and a subjective acceleration clause in the Loan Agreement.